its-your-favorite/Tip-Type/README.md

 #Tip-Type
 Copyright Alex Rohde 2012.
 Released under GPL v2
 * * *
 At long last!
 Type Checking in javascript!
 Tip-Type is a javascript library for allowing both type checking, and default parameters in javascript.
+Not compatible with firefox.

 Example snippet of code plz?